The Ballad of Lefty Brown

+The Ballad of Lefty Brown premiered at South by Southwest on March 11, 2017, and was theatrically released in the United States on December 15, 2017.
+Despite underperforming commercially, the film received critical acclaim, with particular praise for Pullman's performance.

 Plot

 In 1889 Montana, a man stumbles out of a saloon after being shot in the back.
 A lawman, Edward Johnson, enters and directs his partner "Lefty" Brown to go around back.
 The killer jumps from a window, surprising Lefty, who fails to apprehend him.
 Ed comes out and subdues the man, admonishing Lefty for his mistake.
 Ed and Lefty immediately ride off and hang the man despite Lefty protesting the illegality of it, it is Ed's chosen method of exacting justice.

 Shortly after arriving back at his ranch, Ed and his wife Laura prepare to move to Washington, Ed has recently been elected Senator.
 She has reservations about Ed's decision to leave Lefty in charge of the ranch, but Ed is sure of his loyalty.
 The next day, a ranch hand informs Ed and Lefty that three horses have been rustled and they ride off to check.
 When Ed and Lefty come to the spot, Ed is trying to bequeath his rifle to Lefty when he is suddenly shot in the head by an unknown sniper.
 Lefty survives and rides back to the ranch with Ed's body.
 Laura is distraught and blames Lefty for not protecting her husband and pays no mind when Lefty says he will avenge Ed.
 Lefty buries the rifle and rides off to begin his search.

 Later, Governor James Bierce and Marshal Tom Harrah arrive to console Laura.
 They, Ed and Lefty used to ride together.
 Hearing that Lefty has gone off to find the man, Tom decides to find him to prevent him getting himself into trouble.
 On the trail, Lefty is set upon by a gunman who turns out to be a young man named Jeremiah Perkins.
 The boy asks to accompany Lefty, who initially refuses, but takes him along when he considers the boy's situation.